Projective Integral Updates for High-Dimensional Variational Inference: Variational Fixed-Point Optimization

-As each remaining $\vEta_\iBasis$ is arbitrary, all inner products must vanish.
-It follows that the residual must be orthogonal to the span of the variational basis, excluding the normalizing component in $\fBasis_0$, which is typically unknown.
-Thus, the optimal coefficients are a fixed point that we obtain by projecting the log-posterior onto the span of the variational basis, disregarding normalization,
+\begin{theorem}[Projective Integral Fixed-Point] Under the condition of \Cref{eq:varexp} and using the inner product defined by \Cref{eq:innerproduct}, the optimal coefficients $\vPhi^*$ are a fixed point of \Cref{eq:pid}, projecting the log-posterior onto the span of the variational basis and normalizing the result. \end{theorem}